Home » All Recipes » Pemmican Recipe

 The meat dries in about 12 hours in a food dehydrator, flipping once halfway through the time.
 Oven-dried meat will take less time, about 2 hours per side.
 Keep an eye on it and adjust as needed.

-Traditional Pemmican recipe step by step2
+Traditional Pemmican by Primal Edge Health.

 Is pemmican keto?